-As of March 2019, all current iPad models support Apple Pencil with either the first or second-generation, and your iPad truly can't be the best iPad if you don't use an Apple Pencil.
-Whether you're starting with an entry-level iPad, taking your iPad Air everywhere you go, running professional programs on an iPad Pro, or scrolling through Apple News+ on an iPad mini, you can use one of the two generations of Apple Pencil.
+As of March 2019, all current iPad models support Apple Pencil with either the first or second-generation, and you can get more out of your favorite device with an Apple Pencil.
+Whether you're starting with an entry-level iPad, going to the next level with the iPad Air, running professional programs on an iPad Pro, or taking your ultra-portable iPad mini with you everywhere, you can use one of the two generations of Apple Pencil.
 It has full pressure sensitivity for dynamic line thickness, tilt control for shading, palm rejection for full sketching, and works as a simple stylus if you don't want to touch your screen.

-To take full advantage of everything you can do with the Apple Pencil, you'll need to know how to use some of the fun little extras.
+To take full advantage of everything you can do with the Apple Pencil, you'll need to know how to use some of the fun little extras on your best iPad (opens in new tab).
 Here's our complete guide to Apple Pencil, whether you're an artist, note-taker, or professional graphics editor.
 Here's how to use Apple Pencil to its fullest abilities!